amelekhin/microwriter/README.md

   target,

   // The lines list.
-  // They are printend in infinite loop.
+  // They are printed in infinite loop.
   lines: ['Hello, world', 'This is Microwriter'],

   // The writing speed in milliseconds.
   writeSpeed: 150,

-  // The deletion speed milliseconds.
+  // The deletion speed in milliseconds.
   // If not provided, writeSpeed used instead.
   deleteSpeed: 50,

   // A delay in milliseconds before writing a new line.
   writeLineDelay: 400,

-  // A delay in milliseconds before deletion a written line.
+  // A delay in milliseconds before deleting a written line.
   deleteLineDelay: 1000,
 });